zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 }
 ```

-Since everything is in an OOP structure, if you want to define or use a variables, YOU CAN'T ONLY CALL ITS NAME, instead you have to define where this thing came from. `this` here means the variables are defined in this class.
+Some of you may not know why you need a "this" here.
+That symbol is used to define the variables within the scope of the class, and in the Javascript class constructor, you do not need to use a `var` to claim a new variable.
+(But you still have to use `var` if you want to define a temporary local variable).
+The symbol `this` here means the variables are defined in this class(`watch.js`).
 And you have to use the `this` here once you are using the parameters also in this class

 ### How to update variables after press keys